How To Paint A Bird In Watercolors?

 Watercolor paper

-You are advised to try out different water-color papers to enable you to pick the right one for your bird painting exercise—common water-color papers to choose from, including hot press and cold press papers.
+You are advised to try out different watercolor papers to enable you to pick the right one for your bird painting exercise common watercolor papers to choose from, include hot press and cold press papers.
 Heavy-duty watercolor paper is recommended because of its perfect absorbent abilities.
 However, ensure you work with watercolor paper that best suits your style.

 Paintbrush.